The Travels of Ibn Battuta: History

+Upon Ibn Battuta's final return to Morocco in 1353, he dictated his retrospective account of his travels to the Andalusi scholar Abū ʿAbdallāh Ibn Juzayy under the patronage of the Marinid Sultan Abū ʿInān Fāris, who commissioned Ibn Juzayy to receive and edit the account.
+Ibn Juzayy, son of the Granadan jurist Ibn Juzayy al-Kalbī al-Gharnāṭī, also added his own poetic contributions.
+The work was completed in 1356, 31 years after Ibn Battuta began his journey.

 Battuta's travels

 Ibn Battuta may have travelled significantly farther than any other person in history up to his time; certainly his account describes more travel than any other pre-jet age explorer on record.

 Ibn Battuta's first voyage began in 1325 CE, in Morocco, when the 21 year old set out on his Hajj, the religious pilgrimage to Mecca expected of all followers of Islam.
 During this time period, it would normally take pilgrims a year to a year and a half to complete the Hajj.
 However, Ibn Battuta found he loved travel during the experience, and reportedly encountered a Sufi mystic who told him that he would eventually visit the entire Islamic world.
 Ibn Battuta spent the next two decades exploring much of the known world.
 Twenty-four years after departing Morocco, he finally returned home to write about his travels.